Tangerine Bank Review 2025

 Tangerine Fees

-One of the aspects that make Tangerine stand out from other banks is the fees.
+One of the aspects that makes Tangerine stand out from other banks is the fees.
 Or rather, the lack thereof.
-Tangerine’s no-fee chequing and savings accounts (both of which have great interest rates) make this online bank a stand-out on the Canadian market.
+Tangerine’s no-fee chequing and savings accounts make this online bank a stand-out in the Canadian market.

 That being said, Tangerine isn’t completely fee-free.
 Some transactions do have a cost.
 However, when compared to the fees charged by traditional Canadian banking institutions, Tangerine’s fees are much lower.